REPORT AN OUTAGE

 Before you begin planting—before you even buy trees—look up to see where the power lines are located and consider how high and how wide different types of trees will be at full maturity.
 Ask a landscaper or garden center expert how tall the tree will grow.
 A good rule of thumb to follow is to plant trees that will not grow very tall at 20–30 feet away from power lines and medium-sized trees 30–80 feet away.
 Plant tall-growing trees more than 80 feet away from power lines.

 EnergyUnited understands that some members find it necessary to have standby generators in case of a power outage.
 If you use a portable generator, please adhere to the following:

 ALERT: Generators, even small ones, that are not isolated can feed back into our electrical system and possibly electrocute someone coming in contact with those wires.

 EnergyUnited does not allow members or the general public to attach objects to utility poles.
 Although signs advertising yard sales, work-at-home promotions, sale items and political candidates frequently are found attached to utility poles belonging to EnergyUnited and other utility companies, they are strictly prohibited.
 Other prohibited objects include basketball goals, deer stands and satellite dishes.
 Sharp objects such as nails, tacks and stakes can puncture rubber gloves and other safety equipment, making line technicians vulnerable to electrocution.

 Please help your fellow members by calling EnergyUnited if you see any problems or hazards such as sagging lines, damaged poles or loose wires.
-Contact Customer Care at 1-800-522-3793.
+Contact Member Support at 1-800-522-3793.